 The industry platform for joint use, Alden One®, is designed to help users stay organized in high-volume, fast-paced processes like small cell attachments.
 The platform offers a small cell workflow to automate joint use processes, and simplify communication with other joint use parties and important points of contact.
 Unfortunately, many industry professionals are still using multiple approaches to manage data—including spreadsheets or disparate systems.
 The goal of Alden One® is to centralize data and streamline all joint use processes by making them quick, reliable, and predictable for everyone.
 We work better when we work together.

 At Alden, we believe working together is essential for prosperous small cell deployment.
 We are committed to leading the way with our nation’s infrastructure.
 If you have questions about the Report and Order regarding small cell, please reach out to us.
 Our team is standing by to help.
 Click the link below to speak with one of our experts.

-Stay tuned for Part 2 of our small cell series, where we will dive into the specific requirements and procedures of the small cell Report and Order.
+Read Part 2 of our small cell series, where we will dive into the specific requirements and procedures of the small cell Report and Order.